-- add features intentionally designed to maximize the amount of time users spend on Snapchat.
+- 170. Despite knowing Snapchat harms its young users, Snap continues to update and add features intentionally designed to maximize the amount of time users spend on Snapchat.
 Snap continues its harmful conduct because its advertising revenue relies on Snapchat's users consuming large volumes of content on its platform. - 3.
-TikTok Intentionally Marketed to and Designed Its Social Media Platform for Youth Users, Substantially Contributing to the Mental Health Crisis
+TikTok Intentionally Marketed to and Designed Its Social Media Platform for Youth Users, Substantially Contributing to the Mental Health Crisis a.
+TikTok's Platform

-TikTok's Platform a.

 - 171. TikTok is a social media platform that describes itself as "the leading destination for short-form mobile video."
-183 According to TikTok, it is primarily a platform where users "create and watch short-form videos."
-184 - TikTok's predecessor, Musical.ly, launched in 2014 as a place where people 172. could create and share 15-second videos of themselves lip-syncing or dancing to their favorite music.185 - In 2017, ByteDance launched an international version of a similar platform that
+According to TikTok, it is primarily a platform where users "create and watch short-form videos."
+187 - 172.
+TikTok's predecessor, Musical.ly, launched in 2014 as a place where people could create and share 15-second videos of themselves lip-syncing or dancing to their favorite music.188 - 173.
+In 2017, ByteDance launched an international version of a similar platform that also enabled users to create and share short lip-syncing videos that it called TikTok.
+189 - 174.
+That same year, ByteDance acquired Musical.ly to leverage its young user